 All day I've been trying to get it straight in my mind.
 What did I see?
 Should I tell the others?

-This kind of ambiguity is in some ways a bit simpler than that found in some other strange stories - it's almost binary ambiguity - either everything the main character tells us is real (in which case reality = A) or it's all a delusion (in which case reality = B).
+This kind of ambiguity is in some ways more simplistic than that found in other strange stories: it's basically a binary ambiguity, with either everything the main character tells us being real (in which case reality = A) or it's all a delusion (in which case reality = B).
 So I tend to think of these kind of stories as being less 'pure' types of weird fiction as some of the really ambiguous stuff we've been talking about - a story like Tell Me I'll See You Again doesn't just offer you a straight A/B choice of meaning, but a whole damn alphabet.

 That's not to say that these kind of stories are any weaker or less interesting than other types of weird fiction - indeed I think they have several strengths, one of which is the ability to stretch out the ambiguity for a longer period of time without annoying the reader.
 It's no coincidence I think that Dark Matter is the first novel I've featured in this series.

 And what a novel.
 Set in the Thirties, it tells of a group of researchers travelling to Spitsbergen in the Arctic Circle.
 One of them, Jack Miller, is already somewhat isolated from the others dues to reasons of class, and due to a combination of bad luck and Jack's own character flaws, he ends up alone at the camp as the six month Arctic night begins...

 Paver uses the Arctic setting masterfully - the early stages of the voyage are set at the time of year where daylight lasts twenty-four hours, but Jack (and the reader) are constantly aware that the darkness is coming:

 The birds are leaving and the nights are getting longer.